 The Chinese have begun to do this already.
 For example, besides its central and explicit focus on trade routes and spaces, Belt and Road’s ideological sheen focuses on the “community of common destiny” idea and increasing cooperation in the use of resources.
 In Africa, China’s priority has been investment in strategically vital cities such as Addis Ababa and Lagos, rather than promoting universal arcs of political development.
 But China is by no means alone in this pattern.
 Russian geopolitics on its frontiers, European efforts to secure the Mediterranean, and even the Trump administration’s focus on supply chains and trade deficits have all privileged strategies of spatial dominance over ideological supremacy.
 There is no reason to think this trend will reverse itself.

 The method of chronopolitics is to note the heterogeneity of techne (methods and expertise) over time and the scale of interaction which techne facilitates—no conscript armies without food production at scale, no democracy without conscript armies, no rights without democracy, no progressive movement without rights.
 The progression through time is clear.
-Political legitimacy under chronopolitics is grounded in a being on the right side of progress and thus locked in a cycle of constant dépassement of a previous material reality: slavery is immoral because wage labor is the necessary input for industrial output.
+Political legitimacy under chronopolitics is grounded in being on the right side of progress, which locks in a cycle of constant dépassement of a previous material reality: slavery is immoral because wage labor is the necessary input for industrial output.
 Legal equality between the sexes is moral because domestic duties have now been automated and capital requires a larger workforce.
 Marriage strictly defined for the purpose of procreation and child rearing can be deprioritized because the service economy no longer requires large functional families.
 Chronopolitics uses technical possibility as justification for its moral developments.
 This is the politics of disloyalty Attali was commenting on.

 Moreover, chronopolitics sees it as not just possible but also necessary to sever all ties with its earlier incarnations.
 The progressives of a previous age pioneered Canada’s residential school system, declaring that they would “make the savage like us through education.”
 The progressives of our age decry the same system.
 The same can be said of French colonialism, whose pioneers were inspired by the humanist ideas of extending technical progress to all races of man, thus elevating and equalizing them.
 Progressives of our age now decry it as the greatest injustice.
 Chronopolitics is the ephemeral politics of the now.